-In case of fire occur at the university, all Applied Science University occupants should evacuate the building by the nearest exit to the outside of the building and then proceed to the Fire Assembly Point.
-The two fire assembly point is provided by the Applied Science University.
-The location of fire assembly point is in front administration building and car parking area of academic building which marked with the appropriate sign board.
+In case of fire occur at the university, all Applied Science University occupants should evacuate the building by the nearest exit to the outside of the

 Once outside the building, please stay in front fire assembly point.
 Whenever possible, congregate with people from your class/work groups.
 Try to account for all people after gathering at the assembly point to ensure that have evacuated safely.
 If you suspect there are still people in the building, immediately notify the emergency response team members.